rommapp/muos-app/README.md

 # Overview

-An app for CFWs that connects to your RomM instance and allows you to fetch games wirelessly from your Anbernic device.
+An app for CFWs that connects to your RomM instance and allows you to fetch games wirelessly from your handheld device.

 ## Screenshots